alinex/node-database/README.md

 values and esacaping them you may use `?` as a placeholder and give your values in an array.
 They will be automatically replaced with their correct escaped value.

+Therefore you give the dataset as the second argument:

 ``` coffee
 conn.query 'SELECT name FROM address WHERE age > ? and name = ?',
 [30, 'alf']